Boone - the Early Years

 The trip of about five hundred miles to Santa Fe should take them about twelve to fourteen days to make the journey.
 After much talking on who’ll go Mary decides Nellie and Sam will accompany Boone, and he’s to hire three or four of the Apache as scouts.
 After the decision is made preparations are made for the trip, the three family members will share the gold between them in their saddlebags, and the ladies will lead two pack-horses carrying their camping gear and food supplies.

 It’s late April of 1863 when Boone, Nellie, Sam, Wild Horse, Gray Fox, Strong Fist, and Red Eagle ride out of camp on their way to Santa Fe just before the dawn on a Monday morning.
 By leaving in the dark, and going south-east, it’s hoped the miners won’t realize Boone has left the camp.
 The early part of the trip is across the river and along the mail road.
 The Indians take turns hunting for small game each day.
-The other three Indians scouting well ahead and to the sides of the group while Boone’s family members are leading the pack horses.
+Three of the Indians scouting well ahead and to the sides of the group while one hunts and Boone’s family members are leading the pack horses.

 The travelers make good time along the road, and when they leave the road Boone sets markers to show the trail to help with future trips.
 To be able to follow the trail you need to know the type of markers he uses.
 He does this to minimize strangers following the trail they set.
 Their passage to the Salt River and along the river is also fast.
 They follow the river to near where the 1849 Beckwith trail crosses the river before they head east to go through a mountain range, then head north-east again.

-Mid-morning of the tenth day of the trip the forward scout returns to report the road is only an hour’s ride ahead, but there’s a large camp of white men near the road, but are hidden from it.
+Mid-morning of the tenth day of the trip the forward scout returns to report the road is only an hour’s ride ahead, but there’s a large camp of white men near the road who are hidden from it.
 He says, “Many are in blue coats, while some are in gray coats, and some are in mixed clothes.”

 Boone replies, “That sounds like a mixed group of bandits.
 Show them to me.”
 All in the party speed up, but Boone and Gray Fox gallop away to get there faster so Boone has more time to study the men.